 Shadow professionals in a few potential careers

 Shadowing allows you to see the day-to-day reality of any given profession.
 Use shadowing as an opportunity to envision yourself working that position.
 Does it feel like the right fit?
 If you are in high school, your school counselor may be able to help you with finding these opportunities.
 When shadowing, be sure to ask questions and receive recommendations from those you are learning from!

 Visit your college career center

-The career center provides helpful resources like aptitude tests to show you majors/careers that may be a good fit for you based on your values, skillsets, and passions.
-It’s also good to establish a relationship with the career center, They’ll be helpful when it comes to looking for an internship and full-time position.
+The career center provides helpful resources such as aptitude tests that reveal majors and careers that may be a good fit for you.
+Many of these tests are based on your values, skillsets, and passions.

-Typically, it’s safe to say sophomore year of college is when the final decision should be made, although each college and program is going to be a bit different.
-Your first year typically revolves around “general education” courses that fulfill requirements in science, history, foreign language, math, and art.
+Typically, students will make a final decision about their major during their second year of college.
+However, each college and program is going to be a little different.
+For many colleges, your first year revolves around “general education” courses that fulfill requirements in science, history, world language, math, and art.
 This gives you some flexibility and time to explore different paths.
-Your decision process may be sped up if you come to college with previous college credits, you choose a program with special admission criteria (e.g. an audition for music, dance, or theater), or if your major requires a separate application (e.g. nursing or engineering programs).
+Your decision process may be sped up if you come in with college credits from AP courses or dual enrollment.
+You may also need to decide sooner if you’re choosing a program that requires special admission criteria or a separate application.
+This includes auditioning for music or submitting an engineering application.

-There comes a point in time where you have to fully commit to your major.
-So what do you do if the initial spark you had for your major isn’t there and you’re at the point of no return?
+There comes a point in time when you have to fully commit to your major.
+So what should you do if your initial spark of enthusiasm begins to fade?
 Explore the different paths your major provides.
-You may have envisioned yourself doing one thing with your major and discover a completely different path.
+You may have envisioned yourself doing one and discover a completely different path.
 According to the U.S. Department of Labor, people change career fields two or three times in their lives.
-Focus on the transferable skills you can acquire that are valuable to any field you decide to pursue.
+Focus on the transferable skills that are valuable to any field you decide to pursue.